Fatau Dauda

-Abdul Fatawu Dauda (عبد ال فاتو داودا; born 6 April 1985), known as Fatau Dauda, is a Ghanaian professional footballer who plays as a goalkeeper for Legon Cities FC.
+Abdul Fatawu Dauda (عبد ال فاتو داودا; born 6 April 1985), known as Fatau Dauda, is a Ghanaian former professional footballer who played as a goalkeeper.

 Club career

 Dauda began his football career in 2004 with Ghana Division 1 League club Okwawu United, and in 2006 Dauda signed for Ghana Premier League club Ashanti Gold S.C. in his hometown Obuasi.
 Dauda was a member of the Ghana Premier League All Star Team 2007.
 On 5 July 2008, Dauda was nominated as Goalkeeper of the Year 2008 in Ghana.

 Dauda moved to South Africa to play for Orlando Pirates in 2013.
 A backup for Senzo Meyiwa, he played only three matches at the Premier Soccer League and left the club for Chippa United the following season.
 After only two matches, Dauda left the club after not being paid.

 On 1 October 2014, Dauda returned to Ashanti Gold.

 In December 2016, Dauda joined two-time African Champions Enyimba International F.C.